muckrack/renovo/README.md

 This can be painfully slow in larger code bases.
 Renovo dynamically replaces all references to the updated module with the new version in milliseconds.

 ## Highlights

 - 🔥 **Blazing Fast Reloads**: Reload modules and their dependencies in **milliseconds**.
-- 🔄 **Dynamic Updates**: Automatically updates all references to the reloaded modules no matter where or how you imported.
-E.g. lazy import.
 - 🛠️ **Customizable**: Add custom error handlers and hooks for pre and post reload actions.
 - 🐍 **Pythonic**: Seamlessly integrates with your existing Python codebase.
-- 🧩 **Dependency Tracking**: Tracks module dependencies to ensure all related modules are reloaded.

 ## Installation

 `pip install renovo`

 ## Usage